-Modern optics allow for pretty decent image quality through the entire range of focal lengths, so this is not a major concern for beginners.
+Modern optical design allows for good image quality through the entire range of focal lengths, so this is not a major concern for beginners.

-On a full-frame sensor, this corresponds to something like 28mm and 200mm-300mm.
+On a full-frame sensor, this zoom range corresponds to something like 28mm and 200mm-300mm.
 So expect to see focal lengths that look like 28-300mm.

 Walkabout lenses are not meant to be expensive.
 Most of these lenses would be made of plastic materials.
-One one hand, this makes them quite light and easy to carry.
-On the other hand, this is what makes the lenses easy and cheap to produce, but less durable than metal bodied lenses.
+On one hand, this makes them quite light and easy to carry.
+On the other hand, this is what makes the lenses easy and cheap to produce, but less durable than metal-bodied lenses.

 One hindrance of these lenses is that they have a variable aperture.
-This means that the largest aperture varies – typically from f/3.5 to f/5.6.
-When the lens zoomed out at the widest aperture, it will be at f/3.5.
-But when the photographer Zooms in, the aperture would change to f/4 and even f/5.6 automatically as it reaches the telephoto end.
-This is expected, and is something that professional photographers pay a lot of money to avoid in their zoom lenses.
+This means that the largest f-stop varies – typically from f/3.5 to f/5.6.
+When the lens is zoomed out at the widest aperture, it will be at f/3.5.
+But when the photographer zooms in, the aperture would change to f/4 and even f/5.6 automatically as it reaches the telephoto end.
+This is expected and is something that professional photographers pay a lot of money to avoid in their zoom lenses.
 For the rest of us, this isn’t a major concern.

-Pros and Cons of using a Walk Around Lens:
+Pros & Cons of Using a Walk-Around Lens: